rmshksu/stat240_spring2025/about.md

 To builds students statistical literacy and introduce them to basic statistical analysis.

+This course is loosely split into two segments:

-The first half of this course will focus on developing a baseline vocabulary for the science of Statistics, a fundamental understanding of statistical/mathematical notation, and performing basic measurement calculations.
+The first portion of this course will focus on developing a baseline vocabulary for the science of Statistics, a fundamental understanding of statistical/mathematical notation, and performing basic measurement calculations.

-The second half of this course will introduce simple concepts of Mathematical and Theoretical Statistics, and guide students through the process of performing the two most fundamental statistical analyses; regression and hypothesis testing.
+The second portion of this course will introduce simple concepts of Mathematical and Theoretical Statistics, and guide students through the process of performing the two most fundamental statistical analyses; regression and hypothesis testing.

 **Prerequisites:** There are no formal prerequisites for this course, however it is **highly suggested** you have completed a high school algebra course before taking this class.
 If you lack that prerequisite, or feel incredibly shakey/rusty on those skills, we offer a "catch-up" course to help students understand enough algebra/math to succeed in this class.
 Details will be included closer to the semester.